-Even though there have been mixed messages about the efficacy of masks since the advent of COVID-19, many public health organizations, including the CDC and the American Lung Association, say wearing cloth masks (not surgical masks or N95 respirators) is a key strategy in slowing the spread of the virus.
+Even though there have been mixed messages about the efficacy of masks since the advent of COVID-19, many public health organizations, including the CDC and the American Lung Association, say wearing cloth masks (not just surgical masks or N95 respirators) is a key strategy in slowing the spread of the virus.
 What’s more?
-A recent study found that the virus predominately spreads through the air.
+A June study found that the virus predominately spreads through the air.
 Meaning, wearing a mask is, quite literally, the safest thing you can do when you’re not in your house.”The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission,” says the CDC.

 Whether you choose to make your own or purchase one, those guidelines are even more important as researchers learn more about asymptomatic cases.
 “Honestly, we aren’t sure how helpful these homemade masks and makeshift masks with bandanas and scarves are,” said Sonia Vaidian, MD, assistant medical director of EHE Health, in a recent interview with Well+Good.
 “But it’s better than nothing, given that there are limited N95 respirators and surgical masks available.”